ingridstevens/lawyer/local-version/README.md

 ### Download Ollama & Models

+Open another tab in terminal with Command-T(⌘T) and run the following commands:
 - Download Ollama from [here](https://ollama.ai) and follow the installation instructions.
 - Download the models you want to use.
 Run the following command to download and run mistral (~4GB):